Onb209/2025_DS_RL/README.md

 ## 🌍 GridWorld

-The GridWorld environment is a 2D grid where each cell can be one of the following types:
+The GridWorld environment is a 2D grid-based world where each cell can be one of the following types:

 - 🟩 **Normal**: The agent can move to a normal cell with a reward of -1.
 - 🧱 **Wall**: The agent cannot move into a wall cell.
 The agent stays in its current position and receives a reward of -1.